-- The deadline for the submission of final papers is April 10.
+- The deadline for the submission of final papers is April 15 (to be postponed this year).
 After completing the final version of the paper, please upload your paper in pdf, doc or rtf format via your personal account (do not use docx format).

 - Identify the presenter(s) of the paper.
 Check that the title of the final paper is the same as the title of your uploaded paper.

-- After April 10 all papers which were not submitted in full format and all papers of unregistered authors and papers of authors who have not paid the conference fees will be withdrawn from the conference programme.
+- After April 15 (deadline to be postponed this year) all papers which were not submitted in full format and all papers of unregistered authors and papers of authors who have not paid the conference fees will be withdrawn from the conference programme.
 The authors will not be allowed to present their papers at the conference and their papers will not be published.

-- The final conference programme will be determined after April 10 based on the list of all final papers.
+- The final conference programme will be determined after April 15 (to be postponed this year) based on the list of all final papers.
 The papers can be identified in the programme as Key Papers and Papers.